christophhart/hise_documentation/scripting/scripting-in-hise/Readme.md

 ```

 Referencing UI Components works in the same way as with Modules.
 Select a newly created UI Component in the Interface Designers [Canvas](/working-with-hise/workspaces/scripting-workspace/canvas#canvas) in **edit mode** or in the [Component List](/working-with-hise/workspaces/scripting-workspace/canvas#component-list) and **right-click** on it.
 Select **create script reference for selection** and paste the code in your `onInit` script.

+> In a bigger project, you will most likely want to use multiple references.
+If you select many components and create a **script reference** it will store them in an [Array](/scripting/scripting-api/array) that you can iterate over.

 Now you can directly `set()` and `get()` the properties of the component in your script, which will show up in the [Property Editor](/working-with-hise/workspaces/scripting-workspace/canvas#property-editor) as "Overwritten by script".